ShaneMcGrathDev/Country-API-Interactive-Website/README.md

 ## Explanation of the "generateHTML()" function

-The purpose of this function is to dynamically product HTML using JavaScript The JavaScript retrieves API country data to populate page information The JavaScript uses a for each loop to iterate through an array of country object data The object data is retrieved by iterating through each object index and assigning the datapoints to HTML elements
+The purpose of this function is to dynamically produce HTML using JavaScript The JavaScript retrieves API country data to populate page information The JavaScript uses a for each loop to iterate through an array of country object data The object data is retrieved by iterating through each object index and assigning the datapoints to HTML elements